 - Lack of funds- incomplete test fee

-A candidate can request for look up of archived ACT scores on payment of $15 towards retrieval fee charges.
-There will be no refund of this fee even if the ACT scores are not located.
+A candidate can request for look up of archived scores on the payment of $15 towards retrieval fee charges.
+There will be no refund of this fee even if the scores are not located.
 The candidate has to use his Credit Card to make this payment.
-The enquiry can be made through telephone at 319/337-1313 or a written letter toACT Records
+The inquiry can be made through telephone at 319/337-1313 or a written letter toACT Records

 P.O.
 Box 451